 FREN 101 Beginning French I Introduction to the French language and the French-speaking world.
 Students begin developing competency in the four basic skills(reading, writing, listening, and speaking) through communicative activities and cultural exploration.
 Prerequisite: Placement test if student has any prior experience with French.
+FREN-101L must be taken concurrently

 FREN 102 Beginning French II Further development of the four skills through continued exploration of the French-speaking world.
-Students will work to acquire the linguistic skills and cultural knowledge needed to navigate a variety of cultural settings.Prerequisite: FREN-101 or Placement Test
+Students will work to acquire the linguistic skills and cultural knowledge needed to navigate a variety of cultural settings.Prerequisite: FREN-101 or Placement Test; FREN-102L Must be taken concurrently